-- In Reading and Use of English Part 6, you read one long text with six gaps. - The missing sentences that fill these gaps are written below the text, but not in the correct order. - There is also a seventh sentence which does not fit any of the gaps in the text - this is called a distractor. - You have to decide which of the seven sentences fits each of the six gaps. - To do the task, you need to understand the flow of a text, and understand how sentences refer back to earlier ideas in the paragraph or the text and forward to the next ideas. - Each question is worth two marks.
+- In Reading and Use of English Part 6, you read one long text with six gaps. - The missing sentences that fill these gaps are written below the text, but not in the correct order. - There is also a seventh sentence which does not fit any of the gaps in the text - this is called a distractor.

-1 Read part of an article about education outdoors.
+Read part of an article about education outdoors.
 Two sentences have been removed from the article.
 Choose from the sentences A-C the one which fits each gap.
 There is one extra sentence which you do not need to use.